Category Archives: Royal Relationships

 Virginia Elisabetta Luisa Carlotta Antonietta Teresa Maria Oldoïni was born on March 22, 1837 in Florence.
 She was the only daughter of Marquis Filippo Oldoïni – later the Italian Ambassador to Portugal – and Isabella Lamporecchi.
 At the age of 17, she married Francesco Verasis, Count of Castiglione on January 9, 1854.
 A year later she gave birth to her only child, a son Georgio.

-Elsewhere in Europe at the time, there was an effort being made to establish a unified and independent Kingdom of Italy.
-A cousin of Virginia’s – Camillo Benso, Count of Cavour, who served as a minister to King Vittorio Emanuele II of Sardinia (and later as the first Prime Minister of the Kingdom of Italy) – saw the young beautiful Virginia as a way to gain the attention – and support – of the French Emperor Napoleon III.
+Elsewhere in Europe at the time, an effort was made to establish a unified and independent Kingdom of Italy.
+Virginia’s cousin Camillo Benso, Count of Cavour, who served as a minister to King Vittorio Emanuele II of Sardinia (and later as the first Prime Minister of the Kingdom of Italy), saw the young beautiful Virginia as a way to gain the attention and support of the French Emperor Napoleon III.
 At her cousin’s request, Virginia and her husband traveled to Paris on Christmas Day in 1855.
-Just a few weeks later, she was presented to the Emperor at a ball held at the home of Princess Mathilde Bonaparte, and within a few months, she had become his mistress.
+Just a few weeks later, she was presented to Emperor Napoleon III at a ball held at the home of Princess Mathilde Bonaparte, and within a few months, she had become his mistress.
 While such relationships were usually maintained with some level of discretion, Virginia and the Emperor made no secret of theirs.
 The scandal and humiliation led to a formal separation between Virginia and her husband.

 Virginia Oldoïni, Countess of Castiglione; source: Wikipedia